 The new legislation is expected to address these concerns by encouraging employers to provide future income guarantees with a hope to draw in more people making bigger contributions towards their pensions.
 The Government believes the new schemes will be cost-effective to run, while also assuring the retirement savers get a big enough pension pot.
 However, the analysts see the proposed changes as just a last ditch effort to save salary-linked schemes and strengthen the alternatives.

-If you would like more information regarding the proposed changes to the UK salary-linked pension schemes, would like to know the transfer value or have any queries regarding pensions, please use the following form to contact us:
+If you would like more information regarding the proposed changes to the UK salary-linked pension schemes, would like to know the transfer value or have any queries regarding pensions, please click here to contact us.